Jon Morgan

 The name of your Montana LLC must include "Limited Liability Company" as part of its designation, for example, ABC LLC.

 You cannot use designations like any government agency within your assumed business name.
-For instance, you can't register your LLC with the name of "Department of Justice" or "City Council."
+For instance, you can't register your LLC with the name "Department of Justice" or "City Council."

 You can also reserve a business name in advance by filing a "Name Reservation" form with the Montana Secretary of State.
 The filing fee is $10.

-2. Appoint a Montana Registered Agent
+3. Select a Registered Agent (Mandatory)

 Shaking hands in an interview